 - Paste the code into Google Sheets’ Global Settings tab.

-- Click on the Verify Code button and if you did everything right previously you will see the success message “Your google sheet API key is verified and successfully set.“
+- Click on the Verify Code button, and if you did everything right previously, you would see the success message “Your google sheet API key is verified and successfully set.“

 - Now, go to the particular form’s settings for the entries you want to send to Google Spreadsheet.
 Click on Add New Integration and select Google Sheet from the dropdown.